-With the panache of a mezzo Marx Brother, Ms. Osser has particularly excelled in comic and whimsical opera roles including The Fox in The Little Prince with NEMPAC Opera Project, The Astronomer in Jack and Jill and the Happening Hill with Salt Marsh Opera, the title role in El gato con botas (the Spanish “Puss-in-Boots”) with OperaHub, Cherubino in Le nozze di Figaro with Manhattan Opera Studio, Pitti-Sing in The Mikado with Opera Providence, and Rosina in The Barber of Seville with Longwood Opera.
-Among other portrayals of obnoxious male characters, The New England Theater Geek recently described her as having the “wild eyes, swagger, and exquisite cheekbones of a villain [who] dominates the stage” for her performance as the title Roman dictator in Handel’s Silla with the Cambridge Chamber Ensemble.
+With the panache of a mezzo Marx Brother, Osser has particularly excelled in comic and whimsical opera roles including Angie in Pepito with Opera del West, The Fox in The Little Prince with NEMPAC Opera Project, The Astronomer in Jack and Jill and the Happening Hill with Salt Marsh Opera, the title role in El Gato con Botas (the Spanish “Puss-in-Boots”) with OperaHub, Cherubino in Le nozze di Figaro with Manhattan Opera Studio, Pitti-Sing in The Mikado with Opera Providence, and Rosina in The Barber of Seville with Longwood Opera.
+Among other audacious character portrayals, The New England Theater Geek described her as having the “wild eyes, swagger, and exquisite cheekbones of a villain [who] dominates the stage” for her performance as the title Roman dictator in Handel’s Silla with the Cambridge Chamber Ensemble.

-An accomplished and passionate concert artist, recent seasons have included alto soloist debuts in Mozart's Requiem with the Masterworks Chorale in Sanders Theater at Harvard University, Handel's Messiah with the Mystic River Chorale and Orchestra, Pergolesi’s Stabat Mater with the Easton Chamber Music Festival, Mendelssohn’s Elijah with both the Heritage Chorale and the Pioneer Valley Symphony Orchestra, and Mozart's Vesperae Solennes de Confessore with the Choral Art Society of the South Shore.
+An accomplished and passionate concert artist, recent seasons have included alto soloist debuts in Bach's Magnificat with the Providence Singers, Mozart's Requiem with the Masterworks Chorale in Sanders Theater at Harvard University, Handel's Messiah with the Mystic River Chorale and Orchestra, Pergolesi’s Stabat Mater with the Easton Chamber Music Festival, Mendelssohn’s Elijah with both the Heritage Chorale and the Pioneer Valley Symphony Orchestra, and Mozart's Vesperae Solennes de Confessore with the Choral Art Society of the South Shore.
 Other concert appearances include guest soloist with the Salem Philharmonic Orchestra, the Waltham Philharmonic Orchestra, Encore Opera of Rhode Island, The Bostonians with the University of New Hampshire Celebrity Series, and a celebration of Leonard Bernstein's Broadway hits with Temple Emanuel of Newton, Massachusetts.
-The Boston Musical Intelligencer recently praised Ms. Osser's "artful phrasing and dulcet warmth" for a concert of florid excerpts from Rossini's Semiramide with the Freisinger Chamber Orchestra.
-She made her professional recording debut on Rumbarroco and La Donna Musicale's recently released CD "Latinas InFusion" singing an original arrangement of the 1945 hit song "The Last Time I Saw You," made popular by Doris Day and Frank Sinatra, with music by Marjorie Goetschius and lyrics by Osser's own grandmother Edna Osser.
+The Boston Musical Intelligencer recently praised Osser's "artful phrasing and dulcet warmth" for a concert of florid excerpts from Rossini's Semiramide with the Freisinger Chamber Orchestra.
+She made her professional recording debut on Rumbarroco and La Donna Musicale's recently released CD "Latinas InFusion" singing an original arrangement of the 1945 Frank Sinatra and Doris Day hit song "The Last Time I Saw You," with lyrics written by Osser's own grandmother Edna Osser.

 “A gorgeous, mellifluous mezzo, Osser is vocally well-rounded and capable of a wide range of timbres.”